waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 ```
 But what would happen?
 Try it and rerun your tests.
 This is part of the beauty of TDD - you can experiment with different approaches and use your tests to analyze the outcome.
 We haven't really improved the situation - we've fixed two tests, but broken two others.

-We cannot really proceed any further without introducing some *state* into `DockingStation`.
+We cannot proceed any further without introducing some *state* into `DockingStation`.
 State is the ability of an object to retain information about itself.
 Critically, we need to know whether it has any bikes to release.
 When a bike is docked, we need to retain that information and use it again when `release_bike` is called.

 At a future point, `DockingStation` is going to need to manage multiple bikes.
 However, at the moment we are only interested in passing our tests.
 Let's do the simplest thing possible: